-- 1. ANIMALS ARE TO ARRIVE ON WEDNESDAY OF THE FAIR BETWEEN 7:00AM AND 4:00PM - 2.Exhibitor and guardian must review mandatory rules and complete required survey indicating compliance OR attend an in-person meeting.
+- 2.Exhibitor and guardian must review mandatory rules and complete required survey indicating compliance OR attend an in-person meeting.
 This information will be shared prior to the fair. - 3.
 All goats are required to have a permanent ID that correlates with the breeder's farm ID.
 All goats brought to both weigh ins and to the Fair must have scrapies tags in animal's ear.
-Copies of the registration and premise ID must be made available at check in on Wednesday of the fair each year to the goat superintendent. - 4.All market animal weigh-ins will begin at 4:00 pm on Wednesday to determine classes. - 5.
+Copies of the registration and premise ID must be made available at check in on Wednesday of the fair each year to the goat superintendent. - 4.All market animal weigh-ins will begin at 8:00 am on Wednesday to determine classes. - 5.
 All goats must be inspected by the goat superintendent prior to being housed at the fair.
-Those goats showing signs of illness shall be refused entry to the fair. - 6.
-All animal ages shall be as of the fair date of the current year. - 7.
+Those goats showing signs of illness shall be refused entry to the fair. - All animal ages shall be as of the fair date of the current year. - 7.
 All market goat exhibitors planning on exhibiting any market animals (Class J thru P, lots 10 and 11) must be YQCA certified and have completed one additional educational event, and turned in a participation form to the auction committee by email at trempcac@outlook.com prior to July 1st of that year. - 8.
 All market animals (Class J thru P, lots 10 and 11) must be weighed during the County Sheep/Goat weigh in April, and must again be weighed in at a designated time on Wednesday of the fair.
 Exhibitors are limited to a total of 3 market animals.
 Market animals must be under 1 year of age, as determined by mouth inspection.
 The Grand and Reserve Champion Market animals will be eligible to be sold in the Livestock Auction and if weight eligible (50 pound minimum and 115 pound maximum.) - 9.
 Each exhibitor may enter a maximum of 10 goats.
 No goats other than those shown or nursing kids too young to separate from their mothers may be housed at the fair. - 10.
 Exhibitors must furnish their own feed and bedding. - 11.
 All goats shown in the Dairy Classes must be dehorned.
 All other goats may be horned or hornless as is normal for their breed or owner's preference.
 Boar bucks (Class K, lots 7, 8, and 9) should be horned. - 12.
-CARE OF THE GOAT IS THE RESPONSIBILITY OF
+CARE OF THE GOAT IS THE RESPONSIBILITY OF THE EXHIBITOR. - 13.
+Tack stalls storing show equipment are highly recommended to be covered on the outside gate. - 14.
+All classes are judged Danish.